 I must also note that even if I was not attracted to this girl, the conversation between these two would have certainly wound up becoming a blog post.
 Because it is a very rare and eye-opening experience to be able to witness a first date.
 Rarer still to be able to witness a bad first date.
 I will say though, for a relationship to work it’s important that you can laugh together.
 If on the first date you notice that you both don’t really fit in terms of humor, this might be a bad sign.
 However, DatingPilot recommends to not judge too early, as you both might warm up over the course of a couple of dates.
 I don’t think it was a case of having to warm up to each other though.

 From an outside, unbiased (okay, slightly biased in this case) observer, listening to the progression of a failing first date is an incredibly interesting sight to behold.
+Even if you might have initially thought that this date was fated by stars and that our star signs must match up, it can still end up being a trainwreck.
 It is like watching a show like Wipeout.
 As the overweight man gets ready to jump over a series of giant inflatable bouncy balls, you know that it is going to be bad, even cringe-worthy.
 But even more delightful than the fact that he is about to get hurt or embarrass himself is the fact that at some point, he thought “Yes, I might be grossly overweight, but I can do this!
 I can jump from one giant inflatable bouncy ball to another giant inflatable bouncy ball and so on and so forth until I land gracefully on the other platform over yonder.”

 But as that man steps up to the platform, takes a deep breath, and gets ready to jump to the first unstable giant inflatable bouncy ball, it is only because we are outsiders and we have noticed all of the signs that we can say, “Oh!
 No way is this a good idea.”